|How to conquer your overeating for good!|

 Granted, a lot of the overeating you do is unconscious.

 You don't realize you're doing it.
-You're just living as you've always lived, and it's the always part that is doing you in.
+You're just living as you've always lived, doing what everyone else is doing, and it's the always part that is doing you in.

 The bottom line is that most overweight individuals prefer higher calorie foods than those who are naturally thin.
-If you are prone to be overweight or obese, you have unconscious food habits that made you fat and keep you fat.
+If you are prone to be overweight or obese, you have unconscious food habits that made you fat and are keeping you fat.

 This was a difficult truth I had to face a few months ago: